regen-wise-dapp/regenwise-dapp/README.md

   ```sh
   npm install
   ```
-* If you do not already have it, install Metamask wallet to your browser and connect it to Polygon Mumbai Testnet.
+* If you do not already have it, install Metamask wallet to your browser.
 (You can find how to do these on the net, it is easy.)

 * You should add .env file in .\regenwise-frontend\ directory and inside it there should be your testnet account's private key named as NEXT_PUBLIC_key1 .